griffithlab/pmbio.org/_posts/0005-02-02-Germline_SnvIndel_FilteringAnnotationReview.md

 ```

-Note - I'm obtaining different results depending on the order of filters supplied if using separate "--filter" options.
-This should not be the case.
-Combining into a single expression seems to work though.

-Note - there is a difference between the information available for filtering in VEP VCF output vs VEP tabular output.
-Namely some VCF fields (e.g., FILTER) are not included in the tabular output.
-Therefore, if you wish to use filter_vep on tabular output (for ease of reading) make sure to complete any vcf-specific filtering first (e.g., using GATK SelectVariants).
-Alternatively, it may be possible to proceed with filtering on the VCF and then reannotate with VEP specifying tabular output to convert.
-Yet another option would be to use VCF annotation tools ([vatools.org](http://vatools.org)).

-Note - the filter_vep tool immediately and automatically limits to variants with a CSQ entry when filtering VCFs.
-Keep in this mind if you have annotated your VCF with the coding_only option which only adds CSQ entries for coding region alterations.
+### Explore the filtered results

+The above filtering has limited the results to approximately 200 germline variants of potential interest.

+- Are there any variants with known clinical significance (See CLIN_SIG column)?
+Use their HGVS IDs (See HGVSc or HGVSp columns) to search the [ClinGen Allele Registry](http://reg.clinicalgenome.org), and then follow the links (if any) to ClinVar or other resources of interest.
+- Are there any variants in known cancer genes?
+Try intersecting the remaining genes with variants with the [Cancer Gene Census](https://cancer.sanger.ac.uk/census) genes?
+- Manually review any variants of interest in IGV

+### Filter with VQSR

-Note, for running VQSR on exome data.
-There will be a smaller number of variants per sample compared to WGS.
+When using VQSR filtering on exome data, there will be a smaller number of variants per sample compared to WGS.
 These are typically insufficient to build a robust recalibration model.
 If running on only a few samples, GATK recommends that you analyze samples jointly in cohorts of at least 30 samples.
 If necessary, add exomes from 1000G Project or comparable.
-These should be processed with similar technical generation (technology, capture, read length, depth).
+Ideally, these should be processed with similar technical generation (technology, capture, read length, depth).

 See also: https://drive.google.com/drive/folders/0BzI1CyccGsZiWlU5SXNvNnFGbVE (GATK Workshops -> 1709 -> GATKwr19-05-Variant_filtering.pdf)